MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/use-personal-access-tokens-to-authenticate.md

 ## FAQs

-### Q: Why can't I edit or regenerate a PAT that's scoped to a single organization?
+### Q: Why can't I edit or regenerate a PAT scoped to a single organization?

 A: Ensure you're signed into the organization where your PAT is scoped.
 You can ***view*** all of your PATs while signed into any organization in the same Microsoft Entra ID, but you can only ***edit*** organization-scoped tokens when you're signed into the organization to which they're scoped.